jina-ai/jina/docs/fundamentals/document/documentarray-api.md

 0.5399999999999999
 ```

 Note that this value is an average number over all Documents of `da2`.
-If you want to look at the individual evaluation, you can check {attr}`~jina.Document.evaluations` attribute, e.g.
+If you want to look at the individual evaluation, you can check {attr}`~docarray.Document.evaluations` attribute, e.g.

 ```python
 for d in da2: